-It’s all relatively quiet at the moment but in 12 months’ time the world’s best skiff and catamaran sailors will be buzzing around the waters off the Royal Akarana Yacht Club for the 49er, 49erFX and Nacra 17 world championships.
+It’s all relatively quiet at the moment but in 12 months’ time the world’s best skiff and catamaran sailors will be buzzing around the waters off the Royal Akarana Yacht Club for the 49er, 49erFX and Nacra 17 world championships in partnership with Hyundai New Zealand.

 More than 400 sailors are expected to descend on Auckland for the world championships at Akarana from November 29-December 8, including the likes of four-time world champions Peter Burling and Blair Tuke and former world champions Alex Maloney and Molly Meech.